How Long Does a Marriage Have to Last for Alimony?

 Again, though each case varies, the supported spouse can expect to get alimony for approximately half the duration of the marriage.
 (For example, a 4-year-marriage could result in 2 years of alimony payments.)
 However, the court can decide that more or less time is reasonable, considering the couple’s individual circumstances.

 “All in all, there’s no substitute for face-to-face legal advice with an experienced family lawyer,” explains Griffith.
 “Only in this manner can we truly make sure that all your needs are met in your particular case.”

-If you’re going through a divorce that includes spousal support, schedule a free consultation with John Griffith or one of his knowledgeable colleagues at Griffith, Young, and Lass.
+If you’re going through a divorce that includes spousal support, schedule a consultation with John Griffith or one of his knowledgeable colleagues at Griffith, Young, and Lass.

 About us: We at Griffith, Young, and Lass provide superb family law counsel to those in Southern California.
 Our attorneys treat all of our clients with the utmost of care and professionalism.
 Together, we will work with you to achieve the best outcome possible for your case.